- About Us

 - Get Involved

-Ana Eykel, VP of Foster Care: Ms. Eykel is the Vice President of Foster Care and Adoptions of Crittenton Services for Children and Families of Southern California.
-Since 2002 she has been with the agency serving in various capacities within the Foster Care Program.
-Prior to joining the agency, Ms. Eykel worked in a private practice assisting victims of violent crimes and domestic violence and has also served as a social worker working with the chronically mentally ill for more than 18 years.
+Ana Eykel, VP of Foster Care: Since 2002, Ms. Eykel, has been with Crittenton serving in various capacities within the Resource Family and Foster Youth Program that included experiences as a lead social worker and program director.
+Prior to joining the Crittenton, Ms. Eykel worked in private practice assisting victims of violent crimes and domestic violence and has also served as a social worker working with the chronically mentally ill for more than a decade.
 She earned a Master’s degree in Marriage, Family and Child Therapy from the University of La Verne.

-Jamie Fenton, Director of Staff Development: Dr. Fenton joined Crittenton Services for Children and Families of Southern California in 2016.
-Dr. Fenton has over a decade of adult education and training experience in higher education and in the non-profit sectors, such as Rancho Santiago Community College District and Girl Scouts of Orange County, among others.
+Jamie Fenton, Director of Staff Development: Dr. Fenton has over a decade of adult education and training experience in higher education and in the non-profit sectors, such as Rancho Santiago Community College District and Girl Scouts of Orange County, among others.
 Her education, experience, and personal philosophies of learning and leadership serve Crittenton staff as they engage in development and training to gain the knowledge, skills, and abilities to adapt to the needs of today’s dynamic and ever-changing child welfare and behavioral health environments.
 She has earned a Bachelor’s degree in Psychology from Chapman University, a Master’s degree in Psychology from Pepperdine University, a Master of Education degree from the University of Southern California, and a Ph.D. in Education, with an emphasis in Leadership Studies, from Chapman University.

 Tristyn Ingallinera, VP of Shelter Care Services: Ms. Ingallinera is a Licensed Marriage and Family Therapist and has been with Crittenton Services for Children and Families of Southern California since 2008 where she began her career as a therapist in residential services.
 She then transitioned into the outpatient arena and worked as a therapist, Program Manager and Clinical Director in the agency’s ever-expanding Wraparound Services Program.
 She has provided counseling and therapy services to youth and their families for nearly a decade, earned a Bachelor’s in Psychology from California State University, Hayward and a Master’s in Counseling Psychology from National University.

-Martha Jasso, Director of Communications: Serves as the Communications Director of Crittenton Services for Children and Families of Southern California.
-For more than a decade she has served in education and communications roles within public sector agencies.
-Most recently she served as a web project manager responsible for national public health communications campaigns for the Office of the Secretary at the US Department of Health and Human Services.
+Martha Jasso, Director of Communications: For more than a decade Ms. Jasso has served in education and communications roles within public sector agencies.
+Prior to her role at Crittenton, she served as a public affairs project manager responsible for national public health communications campaigns for the Office of the Secretary at the US Department of Health and Human Services.
 She has also served as Adjunct Faculty of Journalism and Communications for the Riverside Community College District.
 As Crittenton’s Communications Director, Ms. Jasso manages the agency’s strategic communications needs for internal, external and online audiences.
 She earned a Bachelor’s in Sociology and Business from the University of California, Riverside and a Master’s from the Graduate School of Journalism at Columbia University.
-In her free time she also serves as a member of various task forces in the San Bernardino County region that bring awareness to the topics of human trafficking, mental health, social services and child abuse prevention.
+In her free time, she serves as a member of various task forces in the San Bernardino County region that bring awareness to the topics of human trafficking, mental health, social services, system-involved youth and child abuse prevention.

 Cesar Salgado, VP of Wraparound Services: Mr. Salgado is an Associate Clinical Social Worker and has been with Crittenton Services for Children and Families of Southern California, since 2006, where he began his career with the agency serving the needs of Spanish-speaking clients.
 He has extensive clinical experience in residential treatment, youth development, refugee youth services and the mental health services arenas.
 Mr. Salgado has served the agency in various assignments, throughout his tenure, as a case manager and therapist within Crittenton’s Family Reunification, Family Preservation, Foster Care and Shelter Care Programs.
 Most recently, he was an agency Program Director and eventually appointed to his current role as the Vice President of the Wraparound Services Program.
 He directly leads and sets program outcomes for the community-based teams directly responsible of the mental health and social services needs of the nearly 500 families placed in Crittenton’s care each year.
 Mr. Salgado earned a Bachelor’s and Master’s in Social Work from California State University, Long Beach.